 The Town has various recreational areas located within its boundaries (Map 5-5).
-There are two Town Parks in Turtle.
-They are both small, nestled in subdivisions.
-One is in Hazelwood Subdivision, and the other is in Lindale Subdivision.
-Sweet Allyn Park, located just north of Turtle Creek, in Shopiere, is administered and managed by the County Department of Public Works - Parks Division.
+There is one Town Park in Clinton, located on Town Hall property.
+Lee Park, located at the intersection of Hwy.
+140 and Hwy.
+67, and the Pelishek Tiffany Trail are administered and managed by the County Department of Public Works - Parks Division, with help from Friends of the Pelishek Tiffany Trail group.

-Many gathering areas, including the Turtle Community Center (or Town Hall) and various churches and informal places of assembly are also located in the Town.
-The Community Center is located at 6916 S. County Road J. The Hall was built in 2001 and is used primarily to hold Town and Town-related meetings, as well as providing office space for Town officials and for local 4-H meetings.
+Many gathering areas, including the Clinton Town Hall and various informal places of assembly are also located in the Town.
+The Town Hall is located at 8647 E. County X. It is used primarily to hold Town and Town-related meetings, as well as providing office space for Town officials and for local 4-H meetings, and is rented out for functions.